Optimal Regularized Online Allocation by Adaptive Re-Solving: Dual Convergence

 \section{Dual Convergence}

 For all dual-based online algorithms, the finite-sample convergence rate of dual variables is of great value since it reveals the best performance dual-based algorithms can achieve compared to the deterministic optimum.
 Recall the optimal solution $\blambda_T^{\ast}$ to the sample average approximation (SSA) in eq. (\ref{eq:dual_problem}).
-The Law of Large Numbers dictates that $\blambda_{T}^{\ast}$ converges to $\lambda^{\ast}$ in probability as $T\to\infty$.
+The Law of Large Numbers dictates that $\blambda_{T}^{\ast}$ converges to $\blambda^{\ast}$ in probability as $T\to\infty$.
 While the asymptotic behaviors of optimal solutions to SAA have been intensively studied in the literature \citep{kleywegt2002sample,shapiro2009lectures,kim2015guide}, they are not enough for us to develop the non-asymptotical dual convergence in the case of regularized online convex programming.
-In this section, we establish the dual convergence bounds under locally strong convexity, i.e., Assumptions \ref{asm:basic}-\ref{asm:nondegeneracy}, for regularized online problem (\ref{eq:main_prob}).
+In this section, we establish the dual convergence bounds under Assumptions \ref{asm:basic}-\ref{asm:k-thmoment}, for the regularized online problem (\ref{eq:main_prob}).
+We mainly study the convergence of $\norm{\nu^*_T-\nu^*}_2$ since the primal solution is only related to $\nu$, not individually by $\lambda$ or $\mu$.
+All the theories can be easily extended to the joint convergence $\norm{\blambda^*_T-\blambda^*}_2$ when $r^*$ is also strongly convex.
 We emphasize that our assumptions hold uniformly for all $d'\in \Omega_d$.
 Consequently, the dual convergence performance we will derive in this section also holds for all $d'\in \Omega_d$.
+Here we provide two parallel approaches that can derive the optimal dual convergence rate.
+One is by localized Rademacher complexity and the other is by partition.
+Both feature a similar localization idea, which is critical to achieving fast rate $O(T^{-1})$.
+Define $D_t(\blambda,d):=f_t^{*}(b_t^{\top}\nu) +r^{*}(-\mu)+d^{\top}(\nu-\mu)$, and the corresponding (sub)gradient